flexpool/frontend/src/docs/lt/faq/questions-about-flexpool/eth-what-reward-scheme.md

 ---
-title: 'Kokią atlygio schemą naudoja „Flexpool“?'
+title: 'What reward scheme Flexpool uses?'
 coin: eth
 ---

-Mes naudojame PPLNS (Pay-Per-Last-N-Shares) atlygio schemą, kur _ N _ yra 6 mln.
+We use PPLNS (Pay-Per-Last-N-Shares) Reward Scheme.